Upload

 {{% notice info %}} If you have more than one uploader and neither are called default.
 Autowiring will result in an exception for no found uploader being flung. {{% /notice %}}

-The other way to get the uploader is to call the Parthenon\Common\Upload\UploaderManager::getUploader
+The other way to get the uploader is to call the Parthenon\Common\Upload\UploaderManager::getUploader.
+This can be injected via autowiring with the interface Parthenon\Common\Upload\UploaderManagerInterface.

 use Parthenon\Common\Upload\UploadManager;